 What will happen if I do not have the operation?

 The FNA test and ultrasound scan give your surgeon an indication of the likelihood that you have thyroid cancer.
-This may range from 10% to nearly 100%.
+This may range from 10% (or 1 in 10) to nearly 100%.
 Without surgery, you and your doctor may not know for certain if the thyroid nodule is cancerous.
 Most thyroid cancers grow slowly over time, but some can grow quickly and spread to other parts of the body.

 If the thyroid nodule is cancerous and continues to grow, the nodule will eventually grow into surrounding structures.
 This might be the nerve that moves the voice box (causing a hoarse voice, breathing difficulty, or both) or your windpipe.
 It may also spread to the lymph glands in your neck and to the lungs.